The Effect of Music on Plant Growth

 Several studies have looked at this question, specifically how music effects plant growth.
 In 1962, Dr. T. C. Singh, head of the Botany Department at India's Annamalia University, experimented with the effect of musical sounds on the growth rate of plants.
 He found that balsam plants grew at a rate that accelerated by 20% in height and 72% in biomass when exposed to music.
 He initially experimented with classical music.
 Later, he experimented with raga music (improvisations on a set of rhythms and notes) played on flute, violin, harmonium, and reena, an Indian instrument.
 He found similar effects.

 Singh repeated the experiment with field crops using a particular type of raga played through a gramophone and loudspeakers.
 The size of crops increased to between 25 to 60% above the regional average.

-He also discovered that if seeds were to be fed with music and were later germinated, they produce plants that have more leaves, are of greater size, and have other improved characteristics.
+Dr. T. C. Singh also discovered that seeds that were exposed to music and later germinated produced plants that had more leaves, were of greater size, and had other improved characteristics.
 It practically changed the plant's genetic chromosomes!

 In a 1973 experiment by Dorothy Retallack, then a student of Professor Francis Brown, three groups of plants were exposed to various types of musical sounds.

 For one group, Retallack played the note F for an 8-hour period.
 For the second group, she played similar note for three hours.
 The third controlled group remained in silence.

 The first group died within two weeks, while the second group was much healthier than the controlled group.